2017 Plan Information

 Prescription Drug Coverage

 VillageCareMAX Medicare Total Advantage Plan members pay no co-pays for their prescription drugs:

 - $0 premium

 This is not a complete list.
 The benefit information is a brief summary, not a complete description of benefits.
 Limitations and restrictions may apply.
 Benefits, list of covered drugs, and pharmacy and provider networks may change from time to time throughout the year and on January 1 of each year.
 For more information, call VillageCareMAX Medicare Total Advantage Plan at 1-800-469-6292 (TTY 711), 8 am to 8 pm, 7 days a week, or read your Evidence of Coverage.
 You can ask for this information for free in other formats, such as Braille or large print.

 VillageCareMAX Medicare Total Advantage Plan has a list of covered drugs called the formulary.
 The formulary lists which Part D prescription drugs are covered by the plan.
 The formulary also tells you if there are any restrictions in coverage for certain drugs.

 English Español 中文

-Find out if your prescription drug is in the formulary (coming soon)
+Use our online search tool to find out if your prescription drug is on the formulary (coming soon)

-In some instances, VillageCareMAX Medicare Health Advantage Plan may require you to try certain drugs to treat your medical condition before we will cover another drug for that same condition.
+In some instances, VillageCareMAX Medicare Total Advantage Plan may require you to try certain drugs to treat your medical condition before we will cover another drug for that same condition.
 This is called Step Therapy.
-For example, if Drug A and Drug B both treat your medical condition, VillageCareMAX Full Advantage FIDA Plan may not cover Drug B unless you try Drug A first.
+For example, if Drug A and Drug B both treat your medical condition, VillageCareMAX Medicare Total Advantage Plan may not cover Drug B unless you try Drug A first.
 If Drug A does not work for you, the plan will then cover Drug B.